Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Seal the instant pot, make sure that the steam release is set to sealed.
-And set it to manual, high pressure for five minutes.
+• Seal the Instant Pot, with the steam release set to sealed.
+Set the Instant Pot to manual, high pressure for five minutes.

 Course: Main Course